Apr 18, 2016 8:15 PM CET

-(a) be responsible for the detailed design and implementation of LTIP 2015;
+(h) be responsible for the detailed design and implementation of LTIP 2016;

-The Board may also decide on the implementation of an alternative cash based incentive program for participants in countries where the acquisition of Savings Shares or allotment of Matching and/or Performance Shares is not appropriate, as well as if otherwise considered appropriate.
-Such alternative incentive program shall to the extent practically possible be designed to correspond to the terms of LTIP 2015.
+The Board may also resolve on the implementation of an alternative cash based incentive program for participants in countries where the acquisition of Saving Shares or allotment of Matching and/or Performance Shares is not appropriate, as well as if otherwise considered appropriate.
+Such alternative incentive program shall to the extent practically possible be designed to correspond to the terms of LTIP 2016.

-The reason for the deviation from the shareholders’ pre-emptive rights to acquire the treasury shares is for the Company to hedge the delivery of shares and the costs for social security contributions under LTIP 2015.
+The reason for the deviation from the shareholders’ pre-emptive rights to acquire the treasury shares is for the Company to hedge the delivery of shares under LTIP 2016.

 D.1 Majority requirements etc.

-The resolution according to item A above will require a majority of more than half of the votes cast at the AGM.
+The resolution according to items A and C above will require a majority of more than half of the votes cast at the AGM.
 A valid resolution under item B above requires that shareholders representing not less than nine-tenths of the votes cast as well as the shares represented at the AGM approve the resolution.
-A valid resolution under item C above will require a majority of more than half of the votes cast at the AGM.

-LTIP 2015 will be accounted for in accordance with “IFRS 2 – Share-based payments”.
-IFRS 2 stipulates that the share awards should be expensed as personnel costs over the qualification period and will be accounted for directly against equity.
+LTIP 2016 will be accounted for in accordance with “IFRS 2 – Share-based payments”.
+IFRS 2 stipulates that the share allotment shall be expensed as personnel costs during the qualification period and recognition is made directly against equity.
 Personnel costs in accordance with IFRS 2 do not affect the Company’s cash flow.
 Social security costs will be expensed in the income statement according to UFR 7 during the qualification period.

-The above calculations are based on a decision in accordance with item B, i.e. transfer of treasury shares.
-To the extent that a share swap agreement in accordance with item C is entered into to hedge the obligations under LTIP 2015, other accounting principles may apply.
+The above calculations are based on a resolution in accordance with item B, i.e. transfer of treasury shares.
+To the extent that a transfer is made in accordance with item C in order to hedge the obligations under LTIP 2016, other accounting principles may apply.

 D.3 Impact on key ratios

-If LTIP 2015 had been implemented in 2014 and if the performance targets had been fully achieved in accordance with the example in the paragraph above, the earnings per share for the financial year 2014 had decreased with approximately SEK 0.02 on a pro forma basis.
+If LTIP 2016 had been implemented in 2015 and if the performance targets had been fully achieved in accordance with the example set out in the paragraph above, the earnings per share for the financial year 2015 should have decreased with SEK 0.02 on a pro forma basis.

 D.4 Preparation of the proposal